Scrutineer’s Investigation into Narrative

 Project #001: Schematic Sequence

-The grid: Seven Rows of paintings, with seven columns.
+The construction of a narrative through a series of single images, using a grid: Seven Rows of paintings, with Seven Columns.
 Forty-nine pictures, with one image sitting in the dead centre.

 Work in Progress: Insurrectionary Behaviour within the Family